 - Masks are required while riding on public transportation or paratransit.
 Jefferson Parish Transit Department (JeT) requires all riders to continue to wear a face-covering or mask upon boarding, JeT has reinstated fare collection and installed barrier shields to protect the riders and drivers.
 Click HERE for additional information.

 The Barataria Preserve is currently closed due to damage from Hurricane Ida

 Grand Isle State Park is currently closed due to damage from Hurricane Ida

 Local Restaurant Updates

-As of March 16, all restaurants are limited to pickup, drive-through and delivery only.
-We have an updated list of local restaurants open for business.
-Read it HERE!
+Restaurants are allowed to offer dine-in services.
+We have an updated list of local restaurants open for business HERE.

 Louis Armstrong International Airport

 MSY Travel Ready is a strategic and comprehensive plan that outlines the precautions the airport and its partners are taking to provide a safe and healthy travel journey.
 This plan is a coordinated effort to adapt airport facilities and operations based on CDC and other health expert recommendations to protect passengers and employees against the spread of COVID-19 and other germs during their time at the airport.